 There is no text book.
-Everything will be presented in class, or you will find it on the web.
+Everything will be presented in class, or you will find it on the web or on Angel.
 RELIABLE 24/7 internet access is essential.
 If this is a problem, let Andrew know by the end of the first week.